The long-term average earnings of a worker in permanent employment are generally the same as the worker's short-term average earnings.

-LOE benefits are paid based on the worker's long-term average earnings from the beginning of the 13th week of LOE benefits.
+LOE benefits are paid based on a worker's long-term average earnings from the beginning of the 13th week of LOE benefits.

 The purpose of this policy is to outline when and how a recalculation to long-term average earnings is conducted.